zachvalenta/jvns.ca/source/_posts/2016-04-24-how-regular-expressions-go-fast.markdown

 <img src="/images/dfa.png">

-So, if you're trying to see if the string "0000" match, you'll go
+So, if you're trying to see if the string "00100" matches, you'll go

 ```
-* start: S0
+* start: S1
+* see a 0: go to S2
 * see a 0: go to S1
+* see a 1: stay on S1
-* see a 0: go to S0
+* see a 0: go to S2
 * see a 0: go to S1
-* see a 0: go to S0
-* S0 is an "accept" state because of the two circles around it!
+* S1 is an "accept" state because of the two circles around it!
 that means that the string 0000 matches!
 Yay!
 ```